simme/rework-importer/README.md

 The syntax might look a bit odd, but that's because we need Rework to parse it like CSS to get it into the inital AST.

-## Nesting

-Imported CSS can import other CSS.
-There's no check for circular imports at the moment though, so don't be stupid.
-Mm kay?

 ## Known issues